 - Train your staff to expect problems and how to stay emotionally and intellectually focused.
 Beyond the contingency plan, this training will help them maintain continuity and support for their customers during an outage event.

-- Choosing the right software vendor, which Avii is expert in helping the strongest firms to ensure.
+- Choosing the right secure client portal for accountants, which Avii is expert in helping the strongest firms to ensure.